 Well, remember, those enzymes which have kinase in their name, meaning that enzyme adds phosphate to the molecule while the phosphatase enzyme removes the phosphate from the molecule.
 So it is concluded from this that the kinase enzyme proceeds the glycolysis in the forward direction while the phosphatase enzyme stops and reverses the glycolysis.

-But how this hermaphrodite enzyme will know that which part of this enzyme should work i.e kinase or phosphatase?
+But how this hermaphrodite enzyme will know which part of this enzyme should work i.e kinase or phosphatase?

 Which are these two conditions?